- Study at Greenwich

 If you wish to accept the offer, please sign and return the acceptance of place, accompanied by the pre-registration deposit.

 As soon as you fulfil any academic conditions of your offer, it is important you send us your documentation, so that we can qualify your offer as unconditional.
 Following this, we can initiate the process assisting you to obtain your Confirmation of Acceptance of Studies (CAS) reference number, you will be sent a CAS checking sheet, which you must check, complete and return as soon as you can.
-The last date for returning CAS checking sheets is 22 August 2014.
 We will then be able to issue a CAS statement containing your CAS number.

 Please note: All applicants making student visa applications from outside the EEA/EU, or who are already studying in the UK and applying for a new programme, require an electronic Confirmation of Acceptance of Studies (CAS) reference number instead of a visa letter.